sumansaurav91/Design-Patterns/DesignPatterns/DesignPattern.md

     d.
 Patterns are best practices to cover such attributes.

 * What is Not Design Pattern?
-    a.
-It is not code reuse, as it usually does not specify code.
+    * It is not code reuse, as it usually does not specify code.
 The actual implementation depends on the programming language and even the person that is doing it.
-    b.
-Design Pattern and Principle (SOLID) are two different things.
+    * Design Pattern and Principle (SOLID) are two different things.
-    c.
-It is neither a solution nor is it an algorithm.
+    * It is neither a solution nor is it an algorithm.
-    d.
-Software Architecture is not a design pattern.
+    * Software Architecture is not a design pattern.
-        i.
-Software architecture dictates what's going to be implemented and where it will be put. ii.
-While design pattern states how it should be done.
+       * Software architecture dictates what's going to be implemented and where it will be put.
+        * While design pattern states how it should be done.
 * Before diving into the design patters, we should learn some basic design principles called SOLID.
-    a.
-SRP - Single Responsibility Principle.
+    * SRP - Single Responsibility Principle.
-    b.
-OCP - Open / Closed Principle.
+    * OCP - Open / Closed Principle.
-    c.
-LSP - Liskov Substitution Principle.
+    * LSP - Liskov Substitution Principle.
-    d.
-ISP - Interface Segregation Principle.
+    * ISP - Interface Segregation Principle.
-    e.
-DIP - Dependancy Inversion Principle.
+    * DIP - Dependancy Inversion Principle.